inivekin/abosa/abosa.typ

 tae find the orderers o things.
 The composition o the small
-can bring aboot propulsive force, just words in cells bring forth a pull that ships may fly a darkened course, an should I drift across the axis, walking helix wound on torus,
+can bring aboot propulsive force, few words in cells bring forth a pull that ships may fly a darkened course, an should I drift across the axis, walking helix wound on torus,